madewithangular/madewithangular.github.io/README.md

-# Made With AngularJS
+ls# Made With AngularJS

 A showcase of web apps built with AngularJS

 ## Submit a site

 1. Fork this repository
-2. Add a 720x400 thumbnail image to projects/[yourprojectnamehere]/thumb.png
+2. Add a 1280x711 thumbnail image to projects/[yourprojectnamehere]/thumb.png
 3. Add an entry to projects/projects.json with these properties:

     ```